TWUOnline/FAR-Centres/Courses/627-schedule.md

 Read Silberman text

-Post your response to the Discussion Question and interact in the Forum
+Post your response to the Discussion Question and respond to others

 Complete and submit to Dropbox CIQ \(survey asking for feedback\)
-Jan.
-15-16

-Jan.
-17-19

-Jan.
-20

-Week 4
-Goals and Objectives
+### Week 5 Goals, Objectives and Assessment

-Readings
+#### Readings

-Text or Article
-Chapters/Pages
+Angelo, T. & Cross, K. \(1993\). _Classroom Assessment Techniques: A Handbook for College Teachers_, 2nd Ed.
+Indianapolis: Wiley.  \*see posted pdf of open source selected examples from the resource as well as short video.

+Merriam, S. &  Bierema, L. \(2013\). _Adult Learning: Linking Theory and Practice_.
+Indianapolis: Wiley.
+Chap 3 pp. 42-60

-Silberman, M. L., & Biech, E. \(2015\).
-Active training: A handbook of techniques, designs, case examples, and tips \(4th ed.\).
-Hoboken, New Jersey: John Wiley & Sons
+Silberman, M. L., & Biech, E. \(2015\). _Active training: A handbook of techniques, designs, case examples, and tips_ \(4th ed.\).
+Hoboken, New Jersey: John Wiley & Sons \*Pages 13-18 and Chaps.
+1 and 2; 15 and 17

 Powerpoint on Goals and Objectives

-Pages 13-18 and Chaps.
-1 and 2

-Assigned Work
+#### Assigned Learning Activities

-Assignment Name & Notes
-Due Date
-Read ‘Welcome to week 4 notes’ and Silberman text
+Read ‘Welcome to week 5 notes’, Silberman text, Merriam & Bierema text and Cross pdf

 Read through powerpoints on Goals and Objectives

-Post your response to the discussion question and interact in the forum
+Post your response to the discussion question and respond to others

 Submit Reading Response to Dropbox
- Jan.
-22-23

-Jan.
-24-26

-Jan.
-27
-Week 5
-Teaching for Critical Thinking
+### Week 6 Teaching for Critical Thinking

-Readings
-Text or Article
-Chapters/Pages
-Brookfield, S. \(2013\).
-Powerful techniques for teaching adults
+Brookfield, S. \(2013\). \_Powerful techniques for teaching adults \*\_Chap 2

+Merriam, S. &  Bierema, L. \(2013\). _Adult Learning: Linking Theory and Practice_.
+Indianapolis: Wiley. \*Ch.
+11 pp 212-237.

 video [http://youtu.be/Y8umk4w8kB8](http://youtu.be/Y8umk4w8kB8)  Critical Thinking